agschwender/pilbox/README.rst

 -----------------

 -  *deg*: The desired rotation angle degrees
--  *expand*: Expand the sizeto include the full rotated image
+-  *expand*: Expand the size to include the full rotated image
 -  *fmt*: The output format to save as, defaults to the source format

+   -  *gif*: Save as GIF
    -  *jpeg*: Save as JPEG
    -  *png*: Save as PNG
    -  *webp*: Save as WebP

+-  *opt*: The output should be optimized, only relevant to JPEGs and PNGs
--  *q*: The quality (1-100) used to save the image, only relevant to JPEGs.
+-  *q*: The quality (1-100) used to save the image, only relevant to JPEGs

 Security-related Parameters
 ---------------------------